Please Participate!

 Your First Christmas Bird Count

-This year marks the 117th annual Christmas Bird Count (CBC) an annual winter census of birds across the Western hemisphere.
+The annual Christmas Bird Count (CBC) began in 1900.
+It is an annual winter census of birds across the Western hemisphere.
 This bird survey is one of the two largest long-term data sets used to estimate bird population trends.

 More generally, the CBC is an event of camaraderie.
 The CBC is a chance for birders (and non-birders) to come together at the inception of winter in search of every titmouse and snowy owl.
 Thousands of Michigan birders are loyal participants, but signing up can seem daunting for first-timers.
 Basic information and compiled answers to frequently asked questions have been gathered here, in hopes of getting new volunteers ready for their first CBC!